top of page

 What can go wrong when a cyber-penetration into a residential or commercial solar system is not that difficult?
 Unlike utility scale solar plants which operate with sophisticated SCADA infrastructure and appropriate cyber protection, distributed PV units are pretty much exposed.
 A cyber-penetration can end up with a minor importance data exposure, but in more severe cases the access to PV facility data can be blocked or a data interception be performed.
 In the moret severe cases of sabotage, inverters may even be remotely disabled - creating also a substantial loss of energy production until the issue is resolved.

 Despite the obvious risks, there are preventive measures which companies can do in order to reduce the chance of above hazards from happening.
-First of all, controlling the equipment access in-house is the best though more expensive option - essentially custom building a SCADA or alike digital system to manage PV systems remotely.
+First of all, controlling the equipment access in-house is the best though more expensive option - essentially custom building a SCADA or alike EMS digital system to manage PV systems remotely.
 This solution is obvious for solar equipment manufacturers and energy management solution providers.

 In summary, increasing numbers of distributed solar PV facilities and recently also Electricity Storage units creates a challenge in terms of cyber protection for manufacturers and solution providers.
 However, in-house integration and right data security protocols with the utilization of secure hardware and software tools can dramatically improve the situation and reduce cyber risks upon individual PV facilities.